acmesh-official/acme.sh/README.md

 le issue   /home/wwwroot/aa.com    aa.com    www.aa.com,cp.aa.com  2048  /path/to/certfile/in/apache/nginx  /path/to/keyfile/in/apache/nginx   "service apache2/nginx reload"
 ```
 This can link the issued cert to the production apache or nginx path.
-Once the cert is renewed,  the apache/nginx will be automatically reloaded by the command: ` service apache2 reload`
+Once the cert is renewed,  the apache/nginx will be automatically reloaded by the command: ` service apache2 reload` or `service nginx reload`